JetBrains/intellij-sdk-docs/basics/architectural_overview/documents.md

 ## How long does a Document persist?

-Document instances are weakly referenced from VirtualFile instances.
-Thus, an unmodified Document instance can be garbage-collected if it isn't referenced by anyone, and a new instance will be created if the document contents is accessed again later.
-Storing Document references in long-term data structures of your plugin will cause memory leaks.
+Document instances are weakly referenced from `VirtualFile` instances.
+Thus, an unmodified `Document` instance can be garbage-collected if it isn't referenced by anyone, and a new instance will be created if the document contents is accessed again later.
+Storing `Document` references in long-term data structures of your plugin will cause memory leaks.

 ## How do I create a Document?

-If you need to create a new file on disk, you don't create a document: you create a PSI file and then get its document.
-If you need to create a document instance which isn't bound to anything, you can use `EditorFactory.createDocument`.
+If you need to create a new file on disk, you don't create a `Document`: you create a PSI file and then get its `Document`.
+If you need to create a `Document` instance which isn't bound to anything, you can use `EditorFactory.createDocument`.

 ## How do I get notified when Documents change?

-*  `Document.addDocumentListener` allows you to receive notifications about changes in a particular Document instance.
+* `Document.addDocumentListener` allows you to receive notifications about changes in a particular `Document` instance.
 * `EditorFactory.getEventMulticaster().addDocumentListener` allows you to receive notifications about changes in all open documents.
-*  `FileDocumentManager.addFileDocumentManagerListener` allows you to receive notifications when any document is saved or reloaded from disk.
+* `FileDocumentManager.addFileDocumentManagerListener` allows you to receive notifications when any `Document` is saved or reloaded from disk.

 ## What are the rules of working with Documents?

 The general read/write action rules are in effect.
 In addition to that, any operations which modify the contents of the document must be wrapped in a command (`CommandProcessor.getInstance().executeCommand()`). `executeCommand()` calls can be nested, and the outermost `executeCommand` call is added to the undo stack.
 If multiple documents are modified within a command, undoing this command will by default show a confirmation dialog to the user.

-If the file corresponding to a document is read-only (for example, not checked out from the version control system), document modifications will fail.
-Thus, before modifying the document, it is necessary to call `ReadonlyStatusHandler.getInstance(project).ensureFilesWritable()` to check out the file if necessary.
+If the file corresponding to a `Document` is read-only (for example, not checked out from the version control system), document modifications will fail.
+Thus, before modifying the `Document`, it is necessary to call `ReadonlyStatusHandler.getInstance(project).ensureFilesWritable()` to check out the file if necessary.

-All text strings passed to document modification methods (`setText`, `insertString`, `replaceString`) must use only \n as line separators.
+All text strings passed to `Document` modification methods (`setText`, `insertString`, `replaceString`) must use only \n as line separators.